 What is Identity Theft?

 Identity theft is a crime that involves the unauthorized use of someone’s personal information for fraudulent purposes.
-There are several different types of identity theft, including financial and medical identity theft, which are some of the most common.
-Still, each type involves a thief using someone else’s identity to access and misuse personal information that doesn’t belong to them.
+There are several different types of identity theft that target various parts of your life, including financial and medical identity theft, which are the most common.
+Each type involves a thief illegally using someone else’s identity to access and misuse their personal information.

-Let’s examine the causes and consequences of identity theft, as well as steps you can take if you ever become a victim.
+To help protect yourself, it’s important to first understand the risks.
+Let’s review the causes and examples of identity theft, along with the steps to take if you ever become a victim.

-The most common ways someone might get access to your information without your permission include:
+Identity theft typically begins when criminals gain access to your personal information without your permission.
+The most common ways someone might access your information without your permission include:

 • Data breaches

-• Finding your bank account and credit card statements
+• Mail (finding your bank account or credit card statements)

-• Using malware (software that can steal your data without you knowing)
+• Malware (software that may steal your data without you knowing)

 • Physical theft of credit cards, computers and mobile phones